juliocolon/Boston-Celtics-Trivia-/README.md

 This site was built using [GitHub Pages](https://juliocolon.github.io/Boston-Celtics-Trivia-/).

 ## Challenges
 Thinking through how to organize my data either using an array or a class/constructor.
-I choose with an array with nested objects.
+I chose an array with nested objects.
 Thinking through my nextQuestion() function and making it dynamic.
 Diasabling certain buttons, once a user made a choice on a given question.